yildirimmmm/yildirimmmm/README.md

 <p align="center">
   A self-taught software developer with 7+ years of hands-on experience in crafting desktop and web solutions.
-  Specialized in building secure, user-friendly tools with technologies like C#, PHP, Node.js, and Electron.
+  Specialized in building secure, user-friendly tools with technologies like C#, PHP and Node.js
 </p>
 ---